MaskedRPGFan/Paladin-increased-auras-range-bigger-auras/README.md

 * ✅ Aura Of Conquest from [Oath of Conquest Paladin Subclass](https://www.nexusmods.com/baldursgate3/mods/477)
 * ✅ Aura of Alacrity from [Oath of Glory — Paladin Subclass](https://www.nexusmods.com/baldursgate3/mods/3413)

+## Troubleshooting

+I tested mod as much as I could and should be no problems, but if something is not working correctly, please use [Bugs](https://www.nexusmods.com/baldursgate3/mods/3180?tab=bugs) tab and create bug report ☠️:

+* ✳️ Describe bug.
+* ✳️ List steps to reproduce it.

 ## FAQ

 ### Installation/Updating/Uninstallation?

 Anytime.
 This mod leaves nothing in the save.

 ## Permissions